langhamerm/PCC-2Gen/02-Responsive Web Design/03-MobileResponsive/homework/homework-instructions.md

 * We're diving into JavaScript next unit, and HTML/CSS will start receiving less focus.
 Still, you'll find that a basic knowledge of HTML/CSS will help you understand JavaScript, especially when we use it to manipulate web pages.

-### Submission on BCS
+### Submission via Email/Slack

-* Please submit both the deployed Github.io link to your homework AND the link to the Github Repository!
+* Please submit the link to the Github Repository and live site to your instructor via slack or email!

 ### Instructions